Skip to main content

 2. Sentenced or released on parole or other federal supervised releases.
 A person who has been released from jail through parole or other federal supervised release has already been considered as having completed his/her sentence.

 3. A pretrial detainee in jail awaiting trial.
-If the person is currently incarcerated in prison but is not yet convicted may still cast his vote.
+If the person is currently incarcerated in prison but is not yet convicted may still cast their vote.
 These individuals need to contact the jail administrator to coordinate the registration.

-4. Released from jail through a Denver bail bonds service awaiting trial.
+4. Released from jail through a Denver bail bonds service, awaiting trial.
 These individuals may coordinate with their 24-hour bail bonds company or local election officers for further assistance.

 You cannot vote in Colorado if you are: